-Impact on other Configur act on other Configurable Items Configurable Item Impact BM Units Guidance Document Updated to reflect changes to designation and issues processes.
+Impact on other Configurable Items Configurable Item Impact BM Units Guidance Document Updated to reflect changes to designation and issues processes.
 Registration of BM Units relating to Generating Plant in the CVA Market Guidance Document Updated to reflect changes to designation and issues processes.
+New Document to detail Auxiliary Supply Limit A new document (category 3 Configurable Item) will be established following approval of P364 to detail the Auxiliary Supply Limit and the justification for that level.